RonasIT/swift-networking/README.md

 final class GeneralRequestAdapter: RequestAdapter {

     func adapt(_ request: AdaptiveRequest) {
+        // You can use some general headers from `RequestHeaders` enum
         // Let's append some information about the app request.appendHeader(RequestHeaders.dpi(scale: UIScreen.main.scale))
         if let appInfo = Bundle.main.infoDictionary,
            let appVersion = appInfo["CFBundleShortVersionString"] as?
 String {